 How Do Liquidity Providers Work?

-They increase liquidity by having large quantities of the asset available and selling them to traders.
+They increase liquidity by having large quantities of the asset available and selling them to traders when required.

 What Types Of Liquidity Providers Are There?

 There are two main types of providers.
 Tier 1 liquidity providers are big banks and corporations that buy the asset from the issuers.

-Why Are Liquidity Providers Important For Traders?
+Why Is Liquidity Important For Trading?